 Social and Recreational Activities

 Meeting with other people their age and engaging with them directly can be a big part of what makes the senior center experience so special and so important.
 There are dances and other events that help to bring people together in a social setting for some recreational fun.
-But any of the activities mentioned above or below also afford the opportunity for socializing with other people in the senior activity center as well.
+But any of the senior center activities mentioned above or below also afford the opportunity for socializing with other people in the senior activity center as well.
 There are usually plenty of games to play at senior centers, from card games to board games.
 It’s vital for people who would otherwise be isolated at home.

 Clubs Relating to Special Interests

 There are lots of special interest clubs and groups that get together to meet and discuss their interests or complete activities as part of a group in senior centers.
-As well as clubs for getting active, senior community centers often offer clubs and groups for other activities.
-There are things like book clubs, trips to the theater or other performances, movie clubs, special interest groups and even travel opportunities.
+As well as clubs for getting active, senior community centers often offer clubs and groups for other senior center activities.
+There are things like book clubs, trips to the theater or other performances, movie clubs, special interest groups, and even travel opportunities.